IVF - What is in vitro fertilisation (IVF) and how does it work?

 - your fallopian tubes are blocked

-- you have been unsuccessful with other techniques like using fertility drugs or intrauterine insemination (IUI)
+- other techniques such as fertility drugs or intrauterine insemination (IUI) have not been successful

 How does IVF work?

-34–38 hours before your eggs are due to be collected you have a hormone injection to help your eggs mature.
+The clinic will monitor your progress throughout the drug treatment through vaginal ultrasound scans and, possibly, blood tests.
+Between 34 and 38 hours before your eggs are due to be collected you will be given a hormone injection to help your eggs mature.
+This is likely to be human chorionic gonadotrophin (hCG).

 Step 5.
 Fertilising the eggs

-Your eggs are mixed with your partner’s or the donor’s sperm and cultured in the laboratory for 16–20 hours.
-They are then checked to see if any have fertilised.
+Your eggs will be mixed with your partner’s or the donor’s sperm and cultured in the laboratory for 16–20 hours after which they are checked for signs of fertilisation.

-Those that have been fertilised (now called embryos) are grown in the laboratory incubator for another one - two days before being checked again.
-The best one or two embryos will then be chosen for transfer.
+Those that have been fertilised (now called embryos) will be grown in the laboratory incubator for up to six days.
+The embryologist will monitor the development of the embryos and the best will then be chosen for transfer.
+Any remaining embryos of suitable quality can be frozen for future use.

 Step 6.
 Embryo transfer

-For women under the age of 40, one or two embryos can be transferred.
-If you are 40, or over, a maximum of three can be used.
+If you are under the age of 40, one or two embryos may be transferred.
+If you are 40 or over, a maximum of three may be used.

-The number of embryos is restricted because of the risks associated with multiple births.
-Remaining embryos may be frozen for future IVF attempts, if they are suitable.
+The number of embryos transferred is restricted because of the risks associated with multiple births.
+Due to this, your clinic will recommend single embryo transfer (SET) if they feel it is the best option for you.

-Around the time your partner’s eggs are collected, you are asked to produce a fresh sample of sperm.
+Around the time your partner’s eggs are collected, you will be asked to produce a sample of sperm.

-If you are using donated sperm, it is removed from frozen storage, thawed and prepared in the same way.
+If you have stored sperm, it will be removed from frozen storage, thawed and prepared in the same way.

 Page last updated: 11 August 2014